mrjshzk/GodotIK/README.md

 - **`GodotIKRoot`**
   An alternative root node, under which effectors and constraints can be placed.
 Links into `GodotIK` through a `Nodepath` refernce.

 This is the best implementation I could come up with.
-It's stable—at least as stable as it gets with constraints.
+It's stable - at least as stable as it gets with constraints.

 For further reference, check out the `doc_classes/` directory; it tells it all.